Thelma-cnt/Netflix-Data-Analysis/README.md

 ## Methodology

 ### 1. Data Preparation & Cleaning
-- Downloaded the dataset from Kaggle in `.csv` format.
+- I Downloaded the dataset from Kaggle in `.csv` format.
-- Converted to Excel Workbook for analysis.
+- I Converted to Excel Workbook for analysis.
-- Managed missing values:
+- I Managed missing values:
-  - Replaced missing `Director` names with real values when possible.
+  - I Replaced missing `Director` names with real values when possible.
   - Remaining gaps were labeled as `"NA"` or `"Not provided"`.
   - Duplicates were removed using Excel’s built-in tools.
 - Text standardization was applied (consistent text cases, date formats, etc.).
-- Dropped irrelevant columns (e.g., `Description`).
+- I Dropped irrelevant columns (e.g., `Description`).

 ---

 ### 2. Data Analysis

-- Created Pivot Tables to summarize KPIs.
+- I Created Pivot Tables to summarize KPIs.
-- Focused on genre distribution, rating frequency, content release over time, and country-wise production stats.
+- I Focused on genre distribution, rating frequency, content release over time, and country-wise production stats.

 ---

 ### 3. Data Visualization

-- Designed the layout for the dashboard manually before implementation.
+- I Designed the layout for the dashboard manually before implementation.
 - Used:
   - **Bar Charts** for genres and ratings.
   - **Doughnut Chart** for Movies vs TV Shows ratio.